-Just over half (55%) gave an answer relating to family reasons: such as they grew up in the area / had lived there all/most of their lives, or that they have moved to the area to follow family or a partner (compared with 42.3% nationally).
-Two fifths (41%) said that their employer had sent them there: these were predominantly direct employees, or self-employed workers who worked exclusively for one company as if they were directly employed by them.
+In Yorkshire and Humber, more than half (56%) gave an answer relating to family reasons: either that they grew up in the area / had lived there all/most of their lives, or that they have moved to the area to follow family or a partner (compared with 42.3% nationally).
+A similar proportion (51%) said that their employer had sent them there: these were predominantly direct employees, or self-employed workers who worked exclusively for one company as if they were directly employed by them.
 In some cases the interpretation of 'this area' had been very localised (thinking about the location of the specific site within their home region/nation) hence answering that it was their employer's choice where they worked, whereas if the question had been specifically about working within that region/nation, they may have given a response fitting the 'family reasons'.

-Less than one in ten (7%) stated that they preferred living in that region/nation - suggesting that they had either relocated at that point, or had worked away from home for a while but returned out of choice.
-One in twenty (5%) said there were more jobs available in that area than where they had lived/worked in the past.
+Just over one in ten (11%) said there were more jobs available in Yorkshire and Humber compared with where they had lived/worked in the past.
+A small proportion (3%) stated that they preferred living in Yorkshire and Humber - suggesting that they had either relocated at that point, or had worked away from home for a while but returned out of choice.
+Less than one percent said that they were working in an area for better pay or for increased chance of promotion.